 The Ultimate Guide to Watercolor Types

-Before I get into the nitty-gritty of watercolor types, I want to suggest that you buy the best watercolor paint you can afford when you start.
+Before I get into the nitty-gritty of watercolor types, I suggest you buy the best paint you can afford when you start.

-The learning curve is much easier with nicer paint.
+The learning curve is much easier with better quality paint.
 I’m not just saying that.
-I’ve been where you are and I’m a bargain hunter, so I tried to start with cheaper paints.
+I’ve been where you are, and I’m a bargain hunter, so I tried to start with cheaper paints.

-When the 18 color set is cheaper than the 6 color set, that feels like the better deal.
+When the 18-color set is cheaper than the 6-color set, it seems like the better deal.
 But in the end, you’ll realize that you wasted money and should have bought the nicer set.

-Watercolors consist of pigments, binders and some other stuff.
-The more pigment, the nicer the colors are.
+Watercolors consist of pigments, binders, and other stuff.
+The more pigment, the nicer the colors.
 Guess what the cheap brands skimp on?
-Yep, pigments.
+Pigments.

-Some people say that tubes are more vibrant than pan sets, but I don’t see that with quality paint colors.
+Some people say tubes are more vibrant than pan sets, but I don’t see that with quality paint brands.

-Please note that all watercolor types can and should be used together to get the best color variety and customization.
+Please note that all watercolor types can and should be used together for the best color variety and customization.

 I have provided links to my favorite sets for convenience.